nineflowAmin/daniel-kereama.github.io/_posts/2025-12-06-the-living-council-relational-safety-for-human-ai-coevolution.md

 ![The Spiral Model]({{ site.baseurl }}/assets/images/{{ page.post_slug }}/08-spiral-model.jpg)
 *A three-dimensional double helix made of five interwoven strands (the five domains), each a different color, spiraling upward like a growing vine.
 Each turn represents an evolution cycle.
 The strands connect through nodes at each level, showing domain interactions.
 The spiral grows from a seed at the bottom into a mature structure at the top, with colors blending where strands touch—demonstrating how the five domains form a spiral adaptive model where each element influences and is influenced by others, creating stability through recursive dialogue rather than constraint.*

-## Implementation: From Philosophy to Practice
+## Implementation: From Vision to Practice

-How do we translate this framework into working systems?
+*This section explores how the Living Council framework might translate into working systems.
+These are not proven implementations, but rather architectural possibilities that emerge from the framework's principles.
+They represent a vision of what relational governance could look like in practice.*

 ### Transparency Architecture